-EXPECTED BENEFITS Climate Justice moderate Environmental Quality moderate Human Health major Economic Prosperity
+EXPECTED BENEFITS

+Climate Justice

+major

+Environmental Quality

+60 moderate

+Human Health

+some

+Economic Prosperity

+some

 SUSTAINABLE NEIGHBORHOODS

 Columbus has a diverse mix of neighborhoods offering residents a unique sense of pride and ownership.
 Affordable, safe and resource efficient communities are necessary throughout Columbus.
 Responsible solutions to reduce unsheltered populations, provide equitable access to transportation and services, and connectivity to good jobs will be required to sustain a thriving community in the face of climate change.